-17.3 Second roll structure:
+17.3 Secondary roll structure test:

 A vertical load of 75kN must be applied to the top of the structure through a rigid flat pad which is 100mm in diameter and perpendicular to the loading axis.
+The loading axis must be aligned with the highest point of the structure.